 There are many stages of human trafficking.
 A person finds themselves a victim of human trafficking through a variety of unfortunate circumstances.

-Traffickers like to target individuals who are down and out, have little to lose, are used to being abused already and are desperate for a way out.
+Traffickers like to target individuals who are down and out, have little to lose, or are already being abused and are desperate for a way out.

-Traffickers reach their "marks" through casually befriending them on social media, or placing online classified ads for "models" and "actors".
-Once they make contact, online or in person, they gradually "groom" and coerce their targets with false promises of lucrative jobs, exciting education opportunities, and a better life in general.
+Traffickers often reach their marks, or targets, through casually befriending them on social media, or placing online classified ads for "models" and "actors."
+Once they make contact, online or in person, they gradually groom and coerce their targets with false promises of lucrative jobs, exciting education opportunities, and a better life in general.

-Victims who are foreign nationals are also kept from escaping by the traffickers threatening to do violence to their families back home, seizing their travel documents, and promising horrors at the hands of immigration authorities.
-For this reason, victims of sex trafficking caught in an illicit commercial sex act rarely cooperate with the police or the legal representation assigned to them.
+Victims who are foreign nationals are also kept from escaping by the traffickers threatening violence to their families back home, seizing their travel documents, and threats of reporting to immigration authorities.
+For this reason, victims of sex trafficking caught in an illicit commercial sex act rarely cooperate with the police or legal representation assigned to them.